kuchuk-borom-debbarma/GitGrove/docs/FULL_DOCUMENTATION.md

 3. Checks out the target branch
 4. You see the flattened view of that repository
 5. Recursively removes empty directories (unless `--keep-empty-dirs` is used)
+6. Hides directories belonging to nested registered repositories (unless `--flat` is used)

 **Equivalent to:**
 ```bash